-Community -Citizen Engagement
+Community-Citizen Engagement

 Land Use

-Neighborhoods
+Neighborhoods 2

 Housing

 Capital Facilities

-' Utilities
+Utilities

 Transportation

 Economic Development

 Climate and Environment

-Human Services 139
+Human Services

-Parks, Recreation and Open Space 145
+Parks, Recreation and Open Space

-Urhan Design and the Arts 15/
+Urhan Design and the Arts 150

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note Community Citizen Engagement Building Commu nity Capacity CE-1 Build relationships and coordinate engagement between the city and diverse cultural groups across the city and region through programs and partnerships such as a cultural liaison program or grants to community-based organizations to increase community engagement.
-Note: Update to reflect current technology, tools and practices.
-CE-2 Support identification and mentoring of potential community leaders, particularly those that support a diverse and representative leadership pool, to increase community capacity to participate in engagement processes.
-Note: Update to reflect current technology, tools and practices.
-CE-3 Provide issue and policy education opportunities related to projects with adequate time to support community engagement and thoughtful dialogue.
-Note: Update to reflect current technology, tools and practices.
-Planning for Eng agement
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note Community Citizen Engagement Building Commu ınity Capacity CE-1 Build relationships and coordinate engagement between the city and diverse cultural groups across the city and region through programs and partnerships such as a cultural liaison program or grants to community-based organizations to increase community engagement.
+Note: Added to support building relationships with the community CE-2 Support identification and mentoring of potential community leaders, particularly those that support a diverse and representative leadership pool, to increase community capacity to participate in engagement processes.
+Note: Added to support the identification and development of community leaders CE-3 Provide issue and policy education opportunities related to projects as part of an overall community engagement plan to support informed and thoughtful dialogue.
+Note: Added to support community education about civic activities Planning for Eng agement

-New Number Old Number Proposed Policy Change Reason for Change/CPP/Note CE-4 CE-2 Consider the interests of the entire community and the goals and policies of this Plan before making city project, land use, and policy decisions.
-ProponentsConduct detailed and community-informed stakeholder analyses to identify what segments of change in land use should demonstrate that the proposed change responds to the interests and changing needs of the entire city, balanced with the interests of the neighborhoods most directly the community will be impacted by the project, with particular attention given to historically underserved communities.
+New Number Old Number Proposed Policy Change Reason for Change/CPP/Note CE-4 CE-2 Conduct detailed and community-informed stakeholder analyses to identify what neighborhoods and segments Consider the interests of the entire-community will be impacted by and the goals and policies of this Plan before making city projects, land use, and policy decisionsProponents of change in land use should demonstrate that the proposed change responds to the interests and changing needs of the entire city, balanced with the interests of the neighborhoods most directly impacted by the project, with particular attention given to historically underserved communities.
 Note: Combine with (old number) CE-3.
 Update to reflect current technology, tools and practices.
+The broader language of "city project, land use and policy decision" includes not only commercial areas impact on residential areas but also other projects like transportation projects.
+Changed to focus on stakeholder analysis.
 CE-3 Ensure that the process which identifies new commercial areas or expands existing areas considers the impacts of potential development on affected residential neighborhoods and results in decisions that are consistent with other policies in the Comprehensive Plan.
 Note: Combine with CE-4.
 CE-4 Balance the interests of the commercial and residential communities when considering modifications to zoning or development regulations.
 Note: Redundant with policies LU-13, LU-14 and LU-15.
 CE-5 Develop and maintain Land Use Code provisions that define the process and standards relevant to each stage of land use decision making, and educate the public about these processes and standards to promote meaningful citizen engagement.
 Note: Redundant with policy CE-4.